 The Council is very interested in hearing your opinions and comments, and in fostering an open and welcoming environment for all persons to provide comment on fishery management matters on the Council’s agenda.
 Input from written comments is exceedingly valuable to the Council process, to understand the diversity of perspectives on potential Council action.
 This policy sets out the current practice for written public comment at the Council and for Council advisory groups.
 The Council will periodically review and make adjustments to this process in order to allow broad access to the public to provide their comments, while ensuring that members have sufficient opportunity to read and absorb the input provided, and that throughout we are able to maintain the conventions of respectful discourse.
-Council members read and consider all letters that arrive prior to the deadline.
+Council members read and consider written letters that arrive prior to the deadline.

 Written comment period for an upcoming Council meeting

 Written comments on an agenda item for an upcoming Council meeting are submitted to our online public comment portal that is part of the eAgenda for the meeting.
 The online public commenting feature was created to increase openness, transparency, and citizen participation in Council meetings.
 If we do receive a public comment by regular mail, Council staff will input the comment to the online portal.
 When comments intended for the Council meeting are mistakenly emailed to individual staff members, staff work with the person to ensure that they are submitted as intended through the portal.
-The only exception for public comments being funneled through the online portal is when a comment is received from a Federal, State, or international fishery , or from Federal or state legislators.
+The only exception for public comments being funneled through the online portal is when a comment is received from a Federal, State, or international fishery agency, or from Federal or state legislators.
 It is the practice of the Council to allow these agencies that are commenting on a specific agenda item an opportunity to make their comments outside of the specific constraints of the public testimony time limit.
 The same exception is provided for their written comments, and the comment is thus posted on the agenda as an individual attachment, rather than as part of the public comments.

 Also consistent with oral testimony, only one written comment is allowed per agenda item per person.
 The only exception is that an individual may submit a comment on behalf of themself, and also be the person who submits their organization’s written comment letter.